SionBrown/PLAsTiCC-Astronomical-Classification/README.md

 The data for this Kaggle challenge can be downloaded [here](https://www.kaggle.com/c/PLAsTiCC-2018/data).

-You will need to have a version of Python installed so please visit [Python.org](https://www.python.org/) to download the Python sourcecode and installers.
+You will need to have a version of Python installed so please visit [Python.org](https://www.python.org/) to download the Python source code and installers.
 It is recommended to download the latest version but for your information Python 3.6.6 was used when writing the code for the repository.

 For data visualisation please install the following Python packages;